ededejr/simple-blockchain/README.md

 * `FileBlockChain`: Now with mining and block verification, this one can output its blocks and chain to a file system! *(Tested only on UNIX systems)*

 ## Running
-If you're only interested in seeing it work:
+Steps if you're only interested in seeing a demo:
 * Clone the repo
 * Run `npm install`
 * Run `npm run launch`